Veganism should be, above and beyond anything else, a categorical rejection of speciesism and the myth of human moral superiority.

 Our sense of empathy tells us that because they feel the same pain and other sensations we do, that it would be immoral to exploit them simply because they are vulnerable and we are powerful, and we possess some non-sentience trait that they don’t.
 We understand that if our roles were reversed, and we were in the position that they are and they possessed some physical or mental trait that we lacked, that we would not want them to exploit or kill us in the same way.

 The fact that we don’t observe the injustice and hypocrisy in our lack of matching our actions to our beliefs in this way is due to a phenomenon called speciesism.
-Speciesism is best defined as “An unjust double standard by humans that places higher moral value on some species (or individual members of a species) over other species (or individual members of a species), based solely on the morally irrelevant criteria of species membership.”
+Speciesism is best defined as “An unjust double standard by humans that places higher moral value on individual members or groups of members of some species over those of some other species, based solely on the morally irrelevant criteria of species membership.”

 Speciesism is based on the myth of human superiority.
 The idea that human animals are superior to other species of animals is based on arbitrary irrational criteria or biased personal opinion, and not objective fact.
 The Myth Of Human Moral Supremacy is the root of the tree from which all human and nonhuman rights issues sprang; speciesism is akin to the trunk of that tree, with each individual human and nonhuman rights issue acting as the branches of the tree.